Phrase layers

 clause_top_layer(statement_order,[],IL,[]).

 Conjunction is also possible at the top level of preposition phrase structure.
-This is captured by preposition_phrase of (3.38) having a recursive rule for picking up conjuncts, with non-initial conjuncts gathered by calls to preposition_phrase_tail of (3.40).
+[Rule 2] of (3.41) is a recursive rule for picking up conjuncts, with non-initial conjuncts gathered by calls to preposition_phrase_tail of (3.43).

 preposition_phrase_tail(Type,[node('CONJP',[CONJ,PP])|L],L) -->